JAlcocerT/JAlcocerT/content/blog/dev-web-nuxtvitepress.md

 ## About Nuxt

-Nuxt is a free and **open-source framework** (not an SSG!) with an intuitive and extendable way to create type-safe, performant and production-grade **full-stack web applications and websites with Vue.js**.
+Nuxt is a free and **open-source framework** (not an SSG!)

+Wth an intuitive and extendable way to create type-safe, performant and production-grade **full-stack web applications and websites with Vue.js**.

 * https://github.com/nuxt/nuxt
   * https://nuxt.com/deploy